Adalab/modulo-1-evaluacion-final-MaitaneAbad/README.md

 <h3 align="center">Final evaluation of module 1</h3>

-- 👨‍💻 Steps to follow to install this repository
+- 👨‍**Steps to follow to install this repository**

-  · Clone the repository on your computer Install the local dependencies by running the command in the terminal: npm install.
+Clone the repository on your computer

+Install the local dependencies by running the command in the terminal:

+ ``bash npm intall``
-  · Steps to start the project: Once we have installed the dependencies, we are going to start the project.
+Once we have installed it, we are going to start the project.

+To do this, run the command

+ ``bash npm start``

-  · The project must be started every time you start programming.
-To do this, run the command npm start This command: Opens a window in the browser and displays the website
+This command opens a window in the browser and displays the following web page💻

 - 🌱 I’m currently learning **HTML and SCSS**